1. Gangotri National Park

-A highlight of Nagarhole National Park is the largest congregation of Asian Elephants in the world, which occur during the summer months.
+The largest congregation of Asian Elephants in the world is the highlight of Nagarhole National Park is the , which occur during the summer months.
 The park can remain closed for long stretches between July and October, when the rains transform the forests into a giant slush-pit.

 5. Valley of Flowers

 The utter beautiful, Valley of Flowers is a vibrant and splendid national park reposing in West Himalayas.
 Nestled in Uttarakhand, this alluring place is famous for its charming meadows of alpine flowers.
 Endowed with a diverse range of endemic flora, it is picturesque in its beauty.
 This lush region is also home to some rare and endangered animal species.